 Date

 (Stude ent's Name) (Teacher) (Grade)

 Dear Parent/Gua ardian,

-are expected to demonst d behavior during the lunch prograspended, or excluded.
+are expected to demonst behavior during the lunch programmed, or excluded.

 is the his year.
 THREE V ns governing our lunch program.
-YIOLATIONS MAY RESULT
+TIOLATIONS MAY RESULT

-[/] iolation:
+Violation:

 (Lunch Supervisor Signature)

 Consequence: As a result, your child h as been:

-Disciplined in school, a measures. nother violation will resu alt in more severe disciplinary
+Disciplined in school, a measures. nother violation will resul It in more severe disciplinary

 Suspended from the lun ch room from to

-(I Lunch will be provided in the In-School Lunch Suspension Room.)
+(I Lunch will be provided in the I n-School Lunch Suspension Room.)

 Excluded from the Lunc ch Program from to

-at lunch in school during these days.)
+(Your child cannot ear t lunch in school during these days.)

 Please Sign:

 (Stude ent's Signature)

-(Parer nt/Guardian Signature)
+(De nt/Guardian Signature)

+(Farer ic Guardian Signature)